-The purpose of the seminars is to put into context the information covered by the teaching material.
+The purpose of the seminars and tutorials is to put into context the information covered by the teaching material.
 They will also provide opportunities to re-address concepts and approaches to problem-solving in discussion with both tutors and your peers.

-Support is provided via a monitored discussion board where students can engage with the tutors and with their peers and benefit from the differing clinical backgrounds and experience contained within the group.
+Support is also provided via a monitored discussion board where students can engage with the tutors and with their peers and benefit from the differing clinical backgrounds and experience contained within the group.